Anatomy of Hell: Production

 The film was adapted by writer/director Breillat from her novel Pornocracy.
-The sexually explicit film stars Amira Casar as "the woman" and porn star Rocco Siffredi as "the man".
+The sexually explicit film stars Amira Casar as "the woman" and Rocco Siffredi as "the man".
 Leonard Maltin summarizes: "After attempting suicide in the bathroom of a gay disco, a woman hires the man who rescues her to spend four nights in her company, challenging him to 'watch me where I'm unwatchable'."

 Breillat allowed Casar to use a body double in the explicit sex scenes.
 Siffredi's performance, however, is all his own work.

-Siffredi recalled that when Breillat described one scene to him, she took his penis in her hand and explained to Amira how she should play the scene.
+Siffredi recalled that when Breillat described one scene to him, she took his penis in her hand and explained to Casar how she should play the scene.

 Reception

 The film polarized critics.
 Leonard Maltin gave the film zero stars and said the film was "homophobic" and "unintentionally funny".
 Roger Ebert stated: "I remember when hard-core first became commonplace, and there were discussions about what it would be like if a serious director ever made a porn movie.
 The answer, judging by Anatomy of Hell, is that the audience would decide they did not require such a serious director after all."

 BBC film critic Jamie Russell gave the film four stars out of five: